Labrador temperament is often described in very positive terms.

-The more thoroughly and effectively you socialise your dog, the more confident and fearless he will be.
+The more thoroughly and effectively you socialize your dog, the more confident and fearless he will be.
 Fearless dogs are normally friendly dogs.
 Fearful dogs are more likely to become aggressive.

-The better a dog is socialised, the less things he will find threatening.
+The better a dog is socialized, the less things he will find threatening.

-A very well socialised dog will feel threatened by very little and is more likely to invite a burglar in and offer him the key to the safe, than to chase him away.
+A very well socialized dog will feel threatened by very little and is more likely to invite a burglar in and offer him the key to the safe, than to chase him away.

 Don’t expect a guard dog